astroumd/lmtoy/examples/lmtoy_reduce.md

 ###  resolution

-This should be 1.15 * lambda/D, though depending on the filter, and it's parameters, there may be a reason to take a larger value.
+You might think this should be 1.15 * lambda/D, but it depends  on the filter, and it's parameters.
+For otf_select=1 the beam should be 1.15 * resolution.
+For otf_select=2 the beam should be otf_b * resolution.

 At CO 115.27 GHz this is 12.3".
 Currently the user has to supply it, ideally we set it from the skyfreq.

 ###  cell: pixel size